 It is easy to verify that the invariants are maintained if the update is due to 1.(b), and it also ensures that Property- $b_i$ is maintained for the i-sequences being tracked.
-In case the update is done due to 1.(a), then the Property- $b{i'}$ is maintained for all i'-sequences being tracked for i' > i(with $b{i'} \ge b$ in these cases).
+In case the update is done due to 1.(a), then the Property- $b{i'}$ is maintained for all i'-sequences being tracked for i' > i (with $b{i'} \ge b$ in these cases).
 For i' < i, $b{i'}$ is made 0 by the update algorithm.
 The next paragraph argues about an appropriate i-sequence being formed.
 Thus, it is easy to verify that (I1) to (I4) are maintained by the update algorithm.
-Note that (I1) implies that the space bound needed is at most $O(\log n \log m)$ , (I2) is used implicitly to indicate which i-sequences are being tracked, and (I3) gives the order of the i-sequence.
+Note that (I1) implies that the space bound needed is at most $O(\log n \log m)$ , (I2) is used implicitly to indicate which i-sequences are being tracked, and (I3, I4) give the order of the i-sequences tracked: a (j + 1)-sequence appears earlier in the play than j-sequence.
 This is used implicitly when one combines the smaller j-sequences into a larger one as mentioned below.

-When updating Anke's winning statistics by case 1.(a), one forms a new i-sequence of length $2^i$ by putting the older j-sequences for j = $i = 1, i = 2, \ldots, 1, 0$ together and appending the newly visited one-node sequence with value b; when i = 0, one forms a new 0-sequence of length $2^0$ consisting of just the newly visited node with value b.
-Note that in case i > 0 both b and $b_0$ are of Anke's parity and therefore the highest valued node between the last member a of the older 0-sequence and the last node in the new i-sequence (both inclusive) has the value $\max\{b_0, b\}$ (by (I4) and Property- $b_0$ for the older 0-sequence).
-Furthermore, for every j < i-1, for the last node a of the older (j+1)-sequence and the first node a' of the older j-sequence, in the new i-sequence a highest valued node in the play between these two nodes a, a' (both inclusive) has value $b{j+1}$ (by (I4) and Property- $b{i+1}$ of older (j + 1)-sequence) which, by choice, has Anke's parity.
+When updating Anke's winning statistics by case 1.(a), one forms a new i-sequence of length $2^i$ by putting the older j-sequences for j = i - 1, i - 2, ..., 1, 0 together and appending the newly visited one-node sequence with value b; when i = 0, one forms a new 0-sequence of length $2^0$ consisting of just the newly visited node with value b.
+Note that in case i > 0 both b and $b_0$ are of Anke's parity and therefore the highest valued node between the last member a of the older 0-sequence and the last node in the new i-sequence (both inclusive) has the value max $\{b_0, b\}$ (by

+(I4) and Property- $b_0$ for the older 0-sequence).
+Furthermore, for every j < i-1, for the last node a of the older (j+1)-sequence and the first node a' of the older j-sequence, in the new i-sequence a highest valued node in the play between these two nodes a, a' (both inclusive) has value $b{j+1}$ (by (I4) and Property- $b{j+1}$ of older (j+1)-sequence) which, by choice, has Anke's parity.
 Thus the overall combined new sequence indeed satisfies the properties needed for an i-sequence, b is the value of the last node of this sequence and thus, currently, also the largest value of a node visited at or after the end of the sequence.
-All older j-sequences with j < i are discarded and thus their entries are set back to $b_i = 0$ .
+All older j-sequences with j < i are discarded and thus their entries are set back to $b_j = 0$ .